CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

 \item \textbf{Offset Due to Matter:} At the first oscillation maximum, the offset between vacuum and matter induced asymmetry is substantial.
 This offset becomes noticeably smaller at the second oscillation maximum, making the latter less susceptible to fake CP effects.

 \item \textbf{Symmetry Features:} NSI distorts the symmetry of the CP asymmetry curve around the first oscillation maximum.
-However, near the second maximum, the NSI induced modification is almost symmetric, effectively adding a nearly constant shift to the matter induced behavior. \end{itemize} Collectively, these features demonstrate that the second oscillation maximum, especially when NSI are present, provides a more favorable environment for probing and disentangling CP violating effects in neutrino oscillations.
-The analytical discussion above shows that the second oscillation maximum provides a substantially stronger signal of CP violation compared to the first.
+However, near the second maximum, the NSI induced modification is almost symmetric, effectively adding a nearly constant shift to the matter induced behavior. \end{itemize} The analytical discussion above shows that the second oscillation maximum provides a substantially stronger signal of CP violation compared to the first.
 This enhancement becomes particularly striking in the presence of NSI.